 Thermal oxidizers

-Combustion in incinerators occurs under controlled conditions within the stack.
-Incinerators are not affected by wind or other weather conditions, and they generally provide more efficient combustion, compared to open-air flaring.
+Combustion in thermal oxidizers, incinerators or combustors occurs under controlled conditions within the combustion chamber, unaffected by wind or other adverse weather conditions, and generally provides more efficient combustion compared to traditional burners and flare systems.

-Although some incinerators are actually enclosed flares, a true incinerator has controls to maintain a specific air-to-fuel ratio, a refractory lining and a minimum residence time, while an enclosed flare is merely protected from outside weather.
+Although some incinerators are actually enclosed flares, a true incinerator features controls to maintain a specific air-fuel ratio, a refractory lining, and a minimum residence time, while an enclosed flare burner is simply protected from the outside weather.

 Horizontal forced draft

-Controlled thermal oxidation of fluids (gas / liquid) in horizontal forced draft combustion chamber with adequate residence time to ensure the elimination of harmful components, with/without auxiliary equipment (energy recovery, DeNOx, etc.).
+Controlled thermal oxidation of fluids (gas/liquid) in a horizontal forced draft combustion chamber with adequate residence time to ensure the elimination of harmful components, with/without auxiliary equipment (energy recovery, steam generation, DeNOx systems, chimney with sampler, etc.).

 Vertical natural draft

-Controlled thermal oxidation of gases in a vertical natural draft combustion chamber with energy input and control of combustion and cooling air to obtain superior thermal destruction.
+Controlled thermal oxidation of gases in a vertical natural draft combustion chamber with energy input and combustion and cooling air control for superior thermal destruction.

-Suitable to ensure the elimination of harmful components, with a tight implantation and investment.
+Suitable for ensuring the elimination of harmful components, with a reduced implementation and investment.

 Recuperative

-They use part of the heat of the combustion products to preheat the stream to be oxidized or to recover heat to another point in the process, through primary or secondary recovery.
+They use part of the heat from the combustion products to preheat the stream to be oxidized or recover heat to another point in the process, through primary or secondary recovery.

-In this way, the thermal efficiency of the process is increased, using less input energy.
+This increases the thermal efficiency of the process, using less input energy.

 « back